adisarid/ORSIS-ClickSoftware2017/README.md

 2. Each team must register to the challenge to get access to the input data.
 Upon registration, each team should provide a team name, the names and affiliation of the members and one e-mail address for correspondence.

 ### Solution submission:
 1. Solutions must be submitted as a csv file in the format described above by Sunday, May 7th, noon (Israel time), to oc.challenge2017@gmail.com with the subject “Solution - <Team name>”.
+2. Solution file format should contain the following columns: Resource_ID, Task_ID, and Start_time (integer in minutes from midnight).
+The sample file has an additional column called "Finish_time" which is optional.
+3. Rounding: as stated above, when computing the drive time and the duration of a task, you should round up to the maximum between 1 minute and the closest minute, so that start times are all integers.
-2. The solution file name should be the <team_name>.csv.
+4. The solution file name should be the <team_name>.csv.
 Each solution will be accompanied by 2-4-page summary of the algorithm/method.
-3. A Python script that validates the solution will be made available in the competition web-site.
+5. A Python script that validates the solution will be made available in the competition web-site.
 The teams are asked to use it to check their solutions before submitting.
-4. Upon submission, at least one member of the team must be an ORSIS member.
+6. Upon submission, at least one member of the team must be an ORSIS member.

 ### Additional conditions:
 1. The names, solutions and reports of the leading teams will be published in the competition and in ORSIS web-sites.